 Whenever you run a portable generator, keep safety in mind.
 Run the machine only outdoors, at least 15 feet away from the house.
 Never run it in the basement or garage or other enclosed space.
 Reduce fire risk by turning off a gasoline-powered generator and letting it cool before refueling.
 When you think you might need to run the generator to supply power, stock up on extra gasoline.
 A gas-powered generator uses about a gallon an hour.
 Store gas only in an ANSI-approved container in a cool, well-ventilated place.
 Adding stabilizer to the gas in the can will help it last longer.

-When it’s time for a new generator, be sure to see our buying guide for generators before checking our generator Ratings of 26 portable and stationary models, which we’ll be updating later this summer.
+When it's time for a new generator, be sure to see our buying guide for generators before checking our generator Ratings of more than three dozen portable and stationary models, which we'll be updating later this summer.
 If you buy one, be sure to take the time to install a transfer switch for a portable.
 For stationary models, you might also need to leave time to obtain the necessary permits.

 —Ed Perratore (@EdPerratore on Twitter)